eaccmk/certifications/README.md

-# certifications
+# certifications | ALL

-PDF's of all certificates achieved by the developer
+Repos hosting all certificates